 A lot of time goes into creating content online, and as such, you’ll want people to see it.
-However, all that time will have gone to waste if your website doesn’t have a Sitemap that allows this information to be discovered in a sea of other online content.
+However, all that time will have gone to waste if your website doesn’t have a Sitemap.
+This allows this information to be discovered in a sea of other online content.

-A Sitemap essentially lists every page on your website and communicates the content to search engines, which will then be able to efficiently crawl your website to index this information.
+A Sitemap essentially lists every page on your website and communicates the content to search engines.
+They will then be able to efficiently crawl your website to index this information.
 Efficiency is important because you want your website to be ranking as highly as possible as quickly as possible.
-Thorough indexing by a search engine means that individuals searching for the kind of content you are creating will be able to access it easily.
+Thorough indexing by a search engine means that individuals searching for your content will be able to access it easily.

 An Important Part of On-Site Optimisation

-Sitemaps are one of the more dependable tools your website can employ to ensure thorough optimisation of your website.
-An up to date Sitemap will significantly increase SEO, meaning your website will rank as highly as possible in search engine results.
-You need to know that a search engine is indexing all pages on your website, and a Sitemap should achieve this.
+Sitemaps are one of the more dependable tools your website can employ to ensure thorough website optimisation.
+An up to date Sitemap will support your SEO, meaning search engines can better index your website.
+You need to know that a search engine is indexing all pages on your website, and a Sitemap helps achieve this.

 Search engines will be able to efficiently gather important information from your website and display results it knows will be useful to internet users who are looking for specific content online.